PrinceYeshhhh/AI_Chatbot/server/README.md

 ## ⚠️ TODOs & Further Review
 - [ ] Review all API endpoints for up-to-date documentation (see /api/chat, /api/upload, /api/status, /api/training).
-- [ ] Ensure all new features (rate limiting, input validation, OpenAI usage logging, etc.) are reflected in docs.
+- [ ] Ensure all new features (rate limiting, input validation, Gemini usage logging, etc.) are reflected in docs.
 - [ ] Add/expand OpenAPI/Swagger docs as needed.
 - [ ] Review and update this README after major changes.